kidney cancer: RENAL CELL CARCINOMA (RCC)

 - Serious skin and mouth reactions—SUTENT can cause serious skin reactions that can cause death.
 This can include rash, widespread blistering or peeling of the skin and blistering and peeling on the inside of your mouth.
 If you develop a rash or these skin symptoms, tell your healthcare provider immediately.
 Your healthcare provider may tell you to stop taking SUTENT

 - Hormone problems, including thyroid and adrenal gland problems—Your healthcare provider may do tests to check your thyroid and adrenal gland function during SUTENT treatment.
-Tell your doctor if you have any of the following signs and symptoms:
+Tell your healthcare provider if you have any of the following signs and symptoms:

 - Tiredness that worsens and does not go away